 Southwest Public Libraries presently consists of two full-service regional facilities.
-The Grove City Library is located at 3359 Park Street in Grove City, and the Westland Area Library is located in the Lincoln Village Plaza at 4740 West Broad Street in Columbus.
+The Grove City Library is located at 3959 Park Broadway in Grove City, and the Westland Area Library is located in the Lincoln Village Plaza at 4740 West Broad Street in Columbus.
 The Westland Area Library has 25,000 square feet of public service space.
-The Grove City Library has 16,000 square feet of public service space with another 15,000 square feet devoted to technical and administrative services.
-SPL has entered into a partnership with the City of Grove City to construct a new 48,000 square foot Grove City Library that expected to open in late 2015 or early 2016.
+SPL partnered with the City of Grove City to construct the new 48,000 square foot Grove City Library that opened on October 2016.
 All SPL facilities are a part of the Central Library Consortium and use the Polaris integrated library system to provide patron services.

 SPL's staff currently consists of about 85 positions, ranging from high school students to professional staff with advanced degrees.

 Southwest Public Libraries own collections of books, recorded books, compact discs, digital video discs, and videocassettes which now total more than 300,000 items.
-As a partner and member of the Discovery Place Libraries, SPL offers access to consortium collections which exceed 3,000,000 items.
+As a partner and member of the Central Library Consortium, SPL offers access to collections which exceed 5 million items.

 The library's total usage increased dramatically over the past decade.
 While circulation rose almost 100% during that time, it has leveled off at about 1.2 million annual loans, with more than 600,000 items used in the library each year without being loaned.
 Other usage indicators are increasing as well.
 The number of reference questions answered per year has continued to rise, but presently there is no accurate measurement for questions answered via library databases for persons who perform their own online searches in the library or on home or office computers.